Skip to content

 FormatDescription

-https://github.com/user/repo@v1/bundles/nameFull URL with version
+https://github.com/user/repo@bundles/name@v1.2.3Full URL with pinned content version

 git@github.com:user/repo#fragments/nameGit SSH format